Become A Member

 There are three types of membership:

-1. Regular membership: This is open to all national, state or territorial Ranger associations whose members are involved in the management of the world’s protected areas.
+1. Full membership: This is open to all national, state or territorial Ranger associations whose members are involved in the management of the world’s protected areas.
 Individual Rangers become members of the IRF through their association.

 2. Provisional membership: In countries where no Ranger association currently exists, an individual Ranger, or group of Rangers, may join until they have established an association.